Resource Library

 Syllabus Policy Language

 These sample syllabus policies are provided as a starting point for adding policies to your syllabus.
 Instructors typically select those policies that are most relevant to their course context and modify them as needed.
-We recommend using inclusive, student-centered language that signals your commitment to student learning and growth.
+We recommend using welcoming, student-centered language that signals your commitment to student learning and growth.

 • Article